FamBear

 How much does a nanny agency charge in Bangkok?

-Most nanny agencies in Bangkok charge a one-time placement fee between 5,000 and 15,000 baht.
-Some also deduct the nanny's first month salary as commission or tack on ongoing management fees.
-PNA charges 2,500 baht for interviews plus 10,000 baht for booking.
-Kiidu's subscription plans range from 6,900 to 14,900 baht.
+Most nanny agencies in Bangkok charge a one-time placement fee between 5,000 and 25,000 baht.
+Some also deduct a high percentage of the nanny's first month salary as commission or tack on ongoing management fees.
+FamBear is the most affordable option for care in Bangkok.

 Is it better to use an agency or find a nanny yourself?

 It depends on your situation.
-Agencies work well if you need help with visa paperwork for non-Thai nannies or want someone else managing the entire search.
 Finding a nanny yourself through a platform gives you more choice, lower costs, and direct control.
 A lot of expat families start with an agency and later switch to platforms or direct hiring once they know what they are looking for.

 Do online platforms do background checks?

 Not all of them.
 Some platforms are just listing sites with no verification at all.
-FamBear tests every caregiver on practical childcare skills and runs background checks before profiles go live.
+FamBear runs background checks on all caregivers.
 Since Thailand has no licensing requirements for nannies, platform-level vetting is one of the few reliable ways to check caregiver quality before you hire.

 What is the difference between a nanny agency and a nanny platform?